Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Build equity faster by reducing your loan balance with every repayment

-• Lower total interest paid over the life of the loan
+• Lower total interest paid across the life of the loan

-• More stable repayments, with no significant jumps in the future
+• Stable repayments with no surprise jumps in the future

-• Typically, lower interest rates compared to interest-only loans
+• Lower interest rates compared to interest only loans

 • Higher monthly repayments from day one